boz3r/boz3r/README.md

                                        17 years old, Who's like to develop security software.

     - I'm Interested in Coding, Malware and Network.                      - 1st year IT major at KMUTT.
-    - I write stuff mostly in Go.                                         - Focusing on DoS Protection.
+    - I write stuff mostly in Go.                                         - Focusing on Denial of Service Protection.